 If gum disease is caught early, it’s possible to reverse it.
 With professional treatment, patients can reverse gum disease.
 Not only can patients reverse the disease, but they can also restore their gum health.

 Gum disease treatment methods fall into two general categories: nonsurgical and surgical treatments.
-For mild cases of gum disease, your dentist may recommend nonsurgical treatments, such as scaling and root planing.
+For mild cases of gum disease, your dentist in Mesa, AZ may recommend nonsurgical treatments, such as scaling and root planing.
 This treatment method involves removing plaque and tartar from above and below the gum line, smoothing the root surfaces, and allowing the gums to heal.
 However, if the periodontal disease is severe, the doctor may recommend surgical methods.

 - Scaling and root planing (deep cleaning)